limbeckengineering/BBB/README.md

 This is a library made especally for the BeagleBone.
 It used the Adafruit_BBIO library to run a stepper motor using the TB6600 stepper motor driver.
 The BeagleBone Black pins 15 and 17 on header 8.

--Pin 17 is the "Clk" signal
+•Pin 17 is the "Clk" signal
--Pin 15 is the "Dir" signal
+•Pin 15 is the "Dir" signal

 Below is an example of how to use the stepper library (variables = rotations, rpm):